Dublin Regulation: Dublin Regulation and the European refugees crisis

-In 2019, the European Union (EU) Member States sent out 142 494 outgoing requests to transfer the responsibility to examine an asylum application and effectively implemented 23 737 outgoing transfers to other Member States.The largest numbers of outgoing requests using the Dublin procedure were sent by Germany (48 844), France (48 321), each representing close to one-third of the total number of outgoing requests recorded in 2019.
+In 2019, the European Union (EU) Member States sent out 142 494 outgoing requests to transfer the responsibility to examine an asylum application and effectively implemented 23 737 outgoing transfers to other Member States.
+The largest numbers of outgoing requests using the Dublin procedure were sent by Germany (48 844), France (48 321), each representing close to one-third of the total number of outgoing requests recorded in 2019.
 They were followed by Belgium (11 882) and the Netherlands (9 267).
 These four Member States together sent more than four-fifths (83%) of all outgoing requests in 2019.

 In September 2024, with some 242,000 migrants obligated to leave the country, the German government announced the reintroduction of border controls to its European neighbours in an attempt to turn back new arrivals.
 Nathan Giwerzew described the Dublin III regulation in that context as "dysfunctional" - migrants who arrive in Europe are usually not registered by the country they first reach and are just waved through to Germany.
 And with no prior registration, they cannot be returned.
 Of the 128,000 migrants, caught by German police near the borders in 2023, only 7.9% had been registered before by another European country and the fingerprints of the rest could not be found in the Eurodac database.
-The attempt by the German government to return asylum seekers to the European neighbors, whos territory the migrants had crossed to enter Germany, was declared illegal by the Verwaltungsgericht Berlin on 2 June 2025.
+The attempt by the German government to return asylum seekers to the European neighbors, whose territory the migrants had crossed to enter Germany, was declared illegal by the Verwaltungsgericht Berlin on 2 June 2025.
 Three Somali migrants, who had been sent back to Poland after having crossed into Germany in Frankfurt (Oder) in May 2025, had filed an urgent appeal with the help of Pro Asyl activists.

+During 3 years of the Meloni government, up to August 2026, the Italian government had taken back 15 migrants from Germany who had been registered in Italy before.
+In the same time, the German government had requested Italy to take back around 35,000 Dublin-cases.